 Most expats moving to Namibia settle in Windhoek – the social, political, cultural and economic centre of the country – where most jobs are likely to be found.

 Namibia’s economy is based primarily on agriculture and mining, specifically diamonds.
-Its many natural attractions have resulted in a thriving tourism sector.
+The country's many natural attractions have resulted in a thriving tourism sector.
 That said, finding a job in Namibia can be difficult, as the government tends to hire locals over expats due to the country’s high unemployment rate.

-Conducting business in Namibia, as well as the dress code that accompanies it, is relatively formal, but socialising is considered an important part of building good work relationships.
+Conducting business in Namibia, as well as the dress code that accompanies it, is a relatively formal affair, but socialising is considered an important part of building good work relationships.
 English is the language most spoken in business, along with Afrikaans and German.

 Accommodation in Namibia has had a rough history.
 A shortage of housing has driven the prices of properties up, and many locals can’t afford mortgages.
 But, expats from the US or UK, earning in a foreign currency, will find housing relatively affordable.
 Most properties in the country are freestanding houses, but the capital, Windhoek, offers condominiums, terraced houses and semi-detached housing as well, though prices are usually comparably high here.